Country Guide

 Common Mistakes to Avoid

-- Do not drive through central Spain in summer without extra range buffer.
+- Do not drive through central Spain (España Vaciada) in summer without extra range buffer.
 High temperatures increase air conditioning load and can reduce range by 15-20%.
+Stick to main 'A' highways where charger spacing is tighter.

 - Do not rely on a single app.
-Spain's charging market is fragmented, and no single app covers every charger.
+Spain's charging market has many operators.
+Electromaps covers the broadest range of networks.

 Good to Know